When is Passover?

 Passover is the Jewish tradition’s “eat seasonal” poster child.
 Also known as “Chag Ha-Matzot” (possibly a holiday celebrating the new barley harvest) and “Chag Ha-Aviv” (holiday of spring), Passover is a time to notice and celebrate the coming of spring.
 The seder plate abounds with seasonal symbols: the roasted lamb bone celebrates lambs born in spring; karpas (dipped green vegetables) symbolizes the first green sprouts peeking out of the thawed ground, and a roasted egg recalls fertility and rebirth.

 How can I make my Passover seder more sustainable?

 Passover offers a perfect opportunity to combine the wisdom of a traditional Jewish holiday with our contemporary desire to live with our health and sustainability in mind.
-This year, use Hazon’s Higher Welfare Egg Haggadah Supplement to start a discussion about animal welfare at your seder.
-See below for Passover recipes and other sustainability tips.
+This year, use Hazon and JIFA’s Higher Welfare Egg Haggadah Supplement to start a discussion about animal welfare at your seder.

 Food & Recipes